whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/7-lowest-quality-pages.md

 ### Inadequate Information about the Website or Creator of the Main Content

-As discussed in [`Finding About Us, Contact Information, and Customer Service Information`](/page-quality-rating-guideline/understanding-webpages-and-websites.html#finding-about-us-contact-information-and-customer-service-information), we expect most websites to have some information about who (e.g., what individual, company, business, foundation, etc.) is responsible for the website and who created the MC, as well as some contact information, unless there is a good reason for anonymity.
+As discussed in [<span class="query">Finding About Us, Contact Information, and Customer Service Information</span>](/page-quality-rating-guideline/understanding-webpages-and-websites.html#finding-about-us-contact-information-and-customer-service-information), we expect most websites to have some information about who (e.g., what individual, company, business, foundation, etc.) is responsible for the website and who created the MC, as well as some contact information, unless there is a good reason for anonymity.
 For websites with YMYL pages, such as online banks, we expect to find a lot of information about the site, including extensive customer service information.

 Think about the purpose of the website and the type of website information users would expect or demand.